 - A third approach starts with number 1 and continues with number 2.
 The woman intially observes the usual vestot.
 But if, for three consecutive times, she begins bleeding at a consistent interval after she stops taking the active pills, then this alone determines her future vestot.

-One should consult one’s individual rabbi as to how to proceed in practice.
-The halachic approaches are also relevant when a woman stops using hormonal contraception, and a rabbi should be consulted at this point as well.
+One should consult a halachic authority as to how to proceed in practice.
+The halachic approaches are also relevant when a woman stops using hormonal contraception, and a halachic authority should be consulted at this point as well.

 Detailed discussion of this debate can be found in Nishmat HaBayit, simanim 38-41 and the articles by Rabbi Shlomo Levi in Techumin Vol 3 and Rabbi Sinai Adler in Techumin Vol 4.
 In English, see The Laws of Niddah by Rabbi Binyomin Forst, who addresses the issue on pp. 363-368 of Volume 1.
 See footnote 38 where he discusses the different approaches.

 For women using patch or ring forms of contraception, removal of the patch or ring is equivalent to the cessation of active pills.